Jupita-io/java/README.md

 ```

 ### Step 4
 Dump an utterance from a touchpoint by calling the dump API as a message by specifying the message text and the ID of the input, represented in the example below as '3'.

+The parameter `channel_type` is required.
+This allows you to specify which channel you are deploying the SDK to.
+You may enter any name you wish in order to identify the channel type in the dashboard UI, e.g "Email", "Web chat", "Social media", "Phone", etc.

-The parameter `isCall` is required and set to false by default.
+The parameter `isCall` is also required and set to false by default.
 This tells Jupita if the utterance is from an audio call.
 When dumping an utterance from an audio call, set the `isCall` parameter to `true` otherwise set to `false`;

 ```
-touchpoint.dump("Hi, how are you?", "3", Jupita.TOUCHPOINT, false, new Jupita.DumpListener() {
+touchpoint.dump("Hi, how are you?", "3", "Web chat", Jupita.TOUCHPOINT, false, new Jupita.DumpListener() {
             @Override

             public void onSuccess(String msg, double utterance) {